 Your gas cap isn't on tight enough.

-Your engine got wet where it didn't
+Your engine got wet where it didn't like it

 Your spark plug wires are bad